Last updated: December 2025

 Course Cancellation by YoungFamilyLife Ltd

-- Full course cancellation: Complete refund of all course fees regardless of notice period
+- Complete refund of all course fees regardless of notice period

 Individual session cancellations may occur due to unavoidable circumstances including (but not limited to):